LiberalLion/android-debloat/README.md

 - **Read the [FAQ](https://github.com/gamerhat18/android-debloat/tree/master/Help)!**
 - **Do a proper backup of your data!
 You can never be too careful!**
 - Enable *Developer Options* on your smartphone.
-- Turn on *USB Debugging* from the developper panel.
+- Turn on *USB Debugging* from the developer panel.
 - From the settings, disconnect from any OEM accounts (when you delete OEM account package it could lock you on the lockscreen because the phone can't associate your identity anymore)
 <p>
 <details>